September 18, 2018.Reading time 9 minutes.

 January 8, 2017.Reading time 5 minutes.

 The fictional story of Sweeney Todd, the London barber who kills his victims and makes them into pies with his accomplice Mrs Lovett, has captivated audiences for almost two hundred years.
 While numerous films ensure Todd’s tale remains in the popular imagination, where did his story originate?
-In 1846-7 the British “hack writer” […]
+In 1846-7 the British “hack writer” Thomas Preskett […]

 Read More